johanv/blog.johanv.org/posts/contacten-kalender-en-fotos-nextcloud-ftw.en.md

 I guess that now I've denied Google the access to my location, Google will probably not find my phone when I have forgotten where I left it.
 So I searched for
-another alternative; I might have found something: a combination of [PhoneTrack](https://apps.nextcloud.com/apps/phonetrack) (a NextCloud-app I had to update) and [μlogger](https://github.com/bfabiszewski/ulogger-android) (app available in F-Droid).
-I will blog about the details later.
+another alternative; I first tried to set up a combination of [PhoneTrack](https://apps.nextcloud.com/apps/phonetrack) (a NextCloud-app I had to update) and [μlogger](https://github.com/bfabiszewski/ulogger-android) (app available in F-Droid), but it did not work very well.[^3]

 ## That will do for today